soubinan/xoa-container/README.md

 ### Available volumes

-* /etc/localtime: Where to sync the container localtime (aligned with the host by default)
 * /etc/xo-server: Where the xo-server config lives (contains default configs, needs at least the redis IP:Port info)
 * /var/lib/xo-server: Where the xo-server data lives
 * /var/lib/xoa-backup: Where the xo-backup data lives